Nathan Healy

 Maryland’s Property Tax Exemption for solar energy systems removes your solar installation from your property tax assessment.
 This means you won’t pay additional property taxes on the value that your solar panels add to your home, even though they typically increase your property’s market value.

 The financial benefit varies based on your local property tax rate and the value of your solar system.
-For example, if your solar installation adds $20,000 to your home’s value and your local property tax rate is 1%, you would save $200 per year in property taxes.
-This exemption applies to both solar photovoltaic systems that generate electricity and solar thermal systems that heat water.
+For example, if your solar installation adds $20,000 to your home’s value and your local property tax rate is 1%, you would save approximately $200 per year in property taxes.
+This exemption applies to both solar panels that generate electricity for your home and solar thermal systems that heat water.

-While the source doesn’t specify exact dollar amounts (SREC prices fluctuate based on market demand), homeowners can either sell their SRECs for income or keep them to maintain bragging rights about using solar energy.
+While the source doesn’t specify exact dollar amounts, SRECs have market value that fluctuates based on supply and demand.
 For example, a typical 10kW home solar system producing 12,000 kilowatt-hours annually would generate 12 SRECs per year.
-To participate, you must register your solar system with the Maryland Public Service Commission within 30 days of installation, then register with PJM’s Generator Attribute Tracking System (GATS).
-SRECs have a 3-year lifespan, giving you flexibility in when to sell them.
-Keep in mind that if you sell your SRECs, the buyer can claim to be using solar energy – not you.
+To participate, you must register your solar system with the Maryland Public Service Commission within 30 days of installation, then register with PJM’s Generator Attribute Tracking System.
+SRECs have a 3-year lifespan, so you can hold them hoping for better prices or sell them immediately.
+Keep in mind that if you sell your SRECs, you can no longer claim to be using solar energy yourself – that environmental benefit transfers to the buyer.

-Net Metering in Maryland allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-When your solar system produces more power than your home uses, the extra electricity flows to the grid and you receive a 1:1 credit on your electric bill – meaning you get full retail rate credit for every kilowatt-hour (kWh) you contribute.
-This credit system is available through all major Maryland utilities including Baltimore Gas & Electric, Pepco, Potomac Edison, Delmarva Power, SMECO, and Choptank Electric Cooperative.
+Net Metering in Maryland allows homeowners with solar panels to receive full retail credit for the excess electricity their system produces and sends back to the grid.
+When your solar panels generate more power than your home uses during sunny periods, that extra energy flows into the electrical grid and you receive a 1:1 credit on your electric bill – meaning you get the same rate you pay for electricity from your utility company.

 Ready to start saving with solar?